emmaodia/smart-name-system/README.md

 #  Smart Name System

 ## Description
-A decentralized application build with Solidity for Ethereum Blockchain.
+A decentralized application built with Solidity for Ethereum Blockchain.
-Provide a name registry and some services.
+It provides a name registry and some services.
 This application has been built as final project during the [Consensys Developer Bootcamp](https://consensys.net/academy/bootcamp/)
 It's composed of several smart contracts and a web application.